 Now that you know how to unfreeze a Mac and what to do in any given situation, you’ll be able to follow these logical steps the next time your Mac freezes when you’re using it.
 But, if you are still unsure, then get an expert to take a look.

-Here at Geeks On Wheels, we provide computer repair services throughout London, Brighton and Sussex – either on-site or remotely.
+Here at Geeks On Wheels, we provide on-site computer repair services throughout London, Brighton and Sussex and UK-wide Remote I.T.
+Support.
 Whether you are looking for an Apple repair service, hard drive recovery service or just general remote IT support, we can help.